Skxpath/Tera-Settings-Saver/README.md

 **Set lock**

-This will save a file in *proxy/bin/node_modules/Tera-Settings-Saver/data* as "Kev-4107.json" for example.
+This will save a file in *proxy/bin/node_modules/Tera-Settings-Saver/data* as "Kev-4107.json".

-Log onto the character you want to transfer settings to (named Vic) for example, and then use the following commands:
+Log onto the character you want to transfer settings to (named Vic), and then use the following commands:

 **Key Kev-4107**